amokfa/pp_paths/README.md

 .
 Find a better name for common base name(pass a name at cli)

-. collapse doesn't work if multiple trees are formed
+. -c doesn't collapse directories if they were an external node in ip.